itsmeamitesh01/SuperMart-Sales-Dashboard/README.md

 ## 📜 License

-The visuals, report design, and DAX measures in this project are released under the MIT License.
+The visuals, report design, and DAX measures in this project are released under the [MIT License](License)

 ⚠️ **Data Source Disclaimer:**
 The dataset is for practice only.
 Use at your own discretion.